calvinsettachatgul/job_application_tools/README.md

 ### I've also noticed that the script will not work with "/" and "!" in any arguments so there has to be some escape characters placed in there if you want to use these symbols.

+###  Let me know if you have any questions calvin.settachatgul@gmail.com